Ebenezer000/Saving-Blocks/README.md

 ## Tasks

 This Project was initialised using HardHat
-You can try running some of the folloeing tasks
+You can try running some of the following tasks

 ```shell
 npx hardhat help